DominikN/docs_new/docs/manuals/rosbot-manual.md

 ### II.
 Husarion Cloud + hFramework firmware (deprecated)

+[hFramework](https://github.com/husarion/hFramework) is a framework used to create the previous version of ROSbot low-level firmware.
+It is not recommended to be used.
+Instead of hFramework based firmware please consider using mbed based ROSbot firmware mentioned.
+However that instruction is preserved for backward compatibility.

-First you have to connect ROSbot to Husarion cloud.
-There are three ways to do that: ethernet connection, mouse + keyboard or mobile app.
-Choose the most comfortable for you.
+At first you have to connect ROSbot to Husarion cloud.
+There are two ways to do that: over the terminal and using hConfig app.

-#### 1: Using display, mouse and keyboard (works for ROSbot 2.0 and for ROSbot 2.0 PRO) ###
-ROSbot is basically a computer running Ubuntu, so let's configure it like a standard PC computer.

-1. Plug in a display with HDMI, mouse and keyboard into USB port in the rear panel of ROSbot.
-2. Turn on the robot and wait until it boots.
-3. Connect to a Wi-Fi network
-4. Connect to a Husarion cloud
-* open https://cloud.husarion.com in your web browser
-* click **Add new** button
-* enter device name and click **Next**
-* copy a code under a QR code (it looks like: `prod|xxxxxxxxxxxxxxxxxxxxxx`)
-* open Linux terminal execude a command (including code from the previous step) `sudo husarion-register --code "prod|xxxxxxxxxxxxxxxxxxxxxx"`, and then `sudo systemctl restart husarnet-configurator`
-* after a few seconds you should see your device online at https://cloud.husarion.com

-#### 2: Using Ethernet adapter (works for ROSbot 2.0 and for ROSbot 2.0 PRO) ###
-In the ROSbot 2.0 set there is a USB-Ethernet card.
-Use it for the first setup.

-1. Turn on the robot and wait until it boots.
-2. Plug in Ethernet adapter (included in set) to USB port in the rear panel
-3. Plug in one end of the Ethernet cable into your computer and other one to the adapter
-4. Connect with ROSbot via ssh, type in your terminal application: `ssh husarion@192.168.0.1` and passowrd `husarion`
-5. Connect to a Wi-Fi network
-* in the terminal type `nmcli c add type wifi save yes autoconnect yes con-name rosbot20wifi ifname wlan0 ssid <NetworkSSID>` and press Enter
-* type `nmcli c modify rosbot20wifi wifi-sec.key-mgmt wpa-psk wifi-sec.psk <Password>` and press Enter to obtain an IP address and connect to the WiFi network
-6. Connect to a Husarion cloud
+**a.
+Using Linux terminal**

-* open https://cloud.husarion.com in your web browser
+- open https://cloud.husarion.com in your web browser
-* click **Add new** button
+- click **Add new** button
-* enter device name and click **Next**
+- enter device name and click **Next**
-* copy a code under a QR code (it looks like: `prod|xxxxxxxxxxxxxxxxxxxxxx`)
+- copy a code under a QR code (it looks like: `prod|xxxxxxxxxxxxxxxxxxxxxx`)
-* open Linux terminal execude a command (including code from the previous step) `sudo husarion-register --code "prod|xxxxxxxxxxxxxxxxxxxxxx"`, and then `sudo systemctl restart husarnet-configurator`
+- open Linux terminal execude a command (including code from the previous step) `sudo husarion-register --code "prod|xxxxxxxxxxxxxxxxxxxxxx"`, and then `sudo systemctl restart husarnet-configurator`
-* after a few seconds you should see your device online at https://cloud.husarion.com
+- after a few seconds you should see your device online at https://cloud.husarion.com

-#### 3: Using hConfig app (only for ROSbot 2.0) ###
+**b.
+Using hConfig app (only for ROSbot 2.0)**
-That's a deprecated option, so previously mentioned instructions are prefferred.
+That's a deprecated option, so previously mentioned instructions are preferred.

-* Press and hold the hCfg button on ROSbots rear panel.
+- Press and hold the hCfg button on ROSbots rear panel.
-* Turn on the power switch.
+- Turn on the power switch.
-* When blue and yellow LEDs starts blinking, release the hCfg button.
+- When blue and yellow LEDs starts blinking, release the hCfg button.
-* Connect your mobile device to Husarion Wi-Fi and open hConfig app (<a href="https://itunes.apple.com/us/app/hconfig/id1283536270?mt=8">hConfig in AppStore</a> or <a href="https://play.google.com/store/apps/details?id=com.husarion.configtool2">hConfig in Google Play</a>) to connect ROSbot to the Wi-Fi network and your user account at <a href="https://cloud.husarion.com">cloud.husarion.com</a> (<a href="https://husarion.com/core2/tutorials/howtostart/run-your-first-program/#run-your-first-program-connecting-to-the-cloud">how to do this</a>).
+- Connect your mobile device to Husarion Wi-Fi and open hConfig app (<a href="https://itunes.apple.com/us/app/hconfig/id1283536270?mt=8">hConfig in App Store</a> or <a href="https://play.google.com/store/apps/details?id=com.husarion.configtool2">hConfig in Google Play</a>) to connect ROSbot to the Wi-Fi network and your user account at <a href="https://cloud.husarion.com">cloud.husarion.com</a> (<a href="https://husarion.com/core2/tutorials/howtostart/run-your-first-program/#run-your-first-program-connecting-to-the-cloud">how to do this</a>).

-#### Programming the firmware (using Husarion Cloud)

-First you will program the low-level firmware running on STM32F4 microcontroller (part of CORE2-ROS controller):
+If your ROSbot is connected to Husarion cloud do the following steps:

-* Turn on your ROSbot.
+- Turn on your ROSbot.
-* At https://cloud.husarion.com  click "edit" next to your device name and sellect "IDE".
+- At https://cloud.husarion.com click "edit" next to your device name and select "IDE".
-* Create a new project using CORE2 as your board and **"ROSbot default firmware"** as a template.
+- Create a new project using CORE2 as your board and **"ROSbot default firmware"** as a template.
-* Build and upload program to the deivce (use button with a cloud in left-up corner).
+- Build and upload program to the device (use button with a cloud in left-up corner).
-* Go back to main panel of https://cloud.husarion.com
+- Go back to main panel of https://cloud.husarion.com

 ## ROS tutorials ##